Autassassinophilia

 Safety, consent & law

 This interest carries extreme risk and is documented here only with that framing.
-Scenarios involving a real threat to life can be lethal, and even arrangements framed as fully consensual may expose participants to grave harm and a surviving partner to serious criminal liability: in most jurisdictions consent does not extend to grievous bodily harm or death, so a death arising from such an arrangement can be prosecuted as manslaughter or murder regardless of prior agreement.
-The responsible framing is harm prevention and qualified mental-health support, particularly where the fantasy edges toward self-endangerment or suicidal intent.
-Anyone experiencing such urges, or thoughts of self-harm, is encouraged to seek professional help or a crisis service.
+Scenarios involving a real threat to life can be lethal, and arrangements framed as fully consensual still expose participants to grave harm and a surviving partner to serious criminal liability.
+In most jurisdictions consent does not extend to grievous bodily harm or death, so a death arising from such an arrangement can be prosecuted as manslaughter or murder regardless of prior agreement: the Lopatka case is the standard illustration.
+Fantasy is not illegal, and having the fantasy is not in itself a disorder.

 - Erotic Asphyxiation30/100Asphyxiophilia · Clinical ParaphiliasAsphyxiophilia is a paraphilic interest in which sexual arousal is heightened by restricting breathing or blood flow to the brain, for example through neck pressure or suffocation.
 Practiced alone it is termed autoerotic asphyxiation; it is among the most lethal of documented paraphilias.30